Page Reviewed / Updated - October 14, 2020

 When a pharmaceutical company releases a new drug, the U.S. Food and Drug Administration allows that company to have a patent on the drug for several years.
 As the patent expires other pharmaceutical companies are allowed to copy the drug and sell generic versions of it.
 Generic versions are less expensive than brand name drugs for two reasons.
 1) The manufacturers of the generic versions do not shoulder the research and development costs and can therefore sell the drugs at a lower price.
 2) The increased competition further drives the cost down.

-There is an ongoing, and sometimes heated debate, whether generic drugs are of lower quality.
+There is an ongoing, and sometimes heated, debate about whether generic drugs are of lower quality.
 The final decision whether to use a brand name or generic drug should be up to the individual and their doctor.
 However, two things are certain.
 Generic drugs are pharmacologically the same as their brand name equivalents, and generic drugs are considerably less expensive for the consumer.

 The use of a mail order or online pharmacy can provide modest savings over a retail pharmacy.
 Often the cost of the medication is the same, but the insurance company allows an individual to receive a greater quantity of their medication if they use a mail order pharmacy.
 For example, an individual might have a $20 co-pay for a 30-day supply of a medication filled at a retail pharmacy.
 They may be able to receive a 90-day supply by using a mail order pharmacy for the same $20 co-pay.